 Rose spent three years as district executive for the Chickasaw Council.
 "I went into schools to speak about scouting and recruit kids to join.
 I also recruited new troop leaders and did a lot of fund-raisers," he says.
-During his last year of working with the Boy Scouts, though, Rose says he "really began to think seriously about competitive bass fishing.
-I looked at how the sport had developed, and I could see the opportunity to make a living doing something that was in MY blood."
+During his last year of working with the Boy Scouts, Rose says he "really began to think seriously about competitive bass fishing.
+I looked at how the sport had developed and saw the opportunity to make a living doing something in MY blood."

 Rose says he noticed that the Wal- Mart FLW Tour was coming to Memphis, so he entered a nearby event beforehand "to get my feet wet" and finished "90-something."

 Then came Memphis, a weekend that changed his life.

 "I sensed that this might be my big opportunity," he says.
 "I was pretty sure that I could fish with the pros, and I thought this would be the experience that told me whether I might have a future in the sport or not."
 Rose admits to feeling like he might have a "homecourt advantage" in the tournament.
 "I know that stretch of the river because I grew up fishing there."

 But the spot he most wanted to fish was difficult to reach during practice, and the forecast was for the river to drop even more as competition began.
 "The night before, I was talking to my father and a friend, and somebody said, "What about a john boat?"
 I knew I could get a johnboat in there, and there wasn't anything in the rules against it.